The Ethics of Self-Care for Healers

 So many of my colleagues who don’t take care of themselves or who don’t do the work themselves, they’ve not experienced that gift yet.
 My hope is that they will eventually experience the gift.
 It may not be because they need to be in recovery, but they need to be on antidepressants or they need to stop living off of Diet Coke and skipping lunch.

 To me, that is just as unhealthy and just as detrimental as whoever’s doing the really hard – it sounds strange, but who’s shooting up heroin.
-Unfortunately, Diet Coke and skipping lunch is acceptable, [unintelligible 00:42:59] you get a side eye, people start to get worried.
+Unfortunately, Diet Coke and skipping lunch is acceptable, [unintelligible 00:42:59] you get a side-eye, people start to get worried.

 We have this acceptable way of self-harm.
 We have this acceptable way of not doing what we need to do and it’s time to change the script, it’s time to rewrite the story and say, “You know what?
 You’re hurting yourself.”

 If I can be that to, like I said, even just one person, then my entire journey has been worth it.
-I will continue to share my story and I will continue to have the expectation of my team and the people that bring the message every single day to our patients, that if you’re not doing it, you got no business town other people to do it.
+I will continue to share my story and I will continue to have the expectation of my team and the people that bring the message every single day to our patients, that if you’re not doing it, you got no business telling other people to do it.

 Let’s be good stewards of our resources.
 We have so many resources.
 Oh my gosh.
 Especially in the metro Atlanta area.
 No joke.
-There’s 80,000 meeting in the metro Atlanta area.
+There’s 80,000 meetings in the metro Atlanta area.
 I come from a town there are three or four meetings a week.
 We have so much access to information today.

 There really is no reason to not do what you need to do to walk the walk.
 The more that I can be of service in that area and help either, whether it’s those still suffering alcoholic or the newly graduated LMSW who’s finding her way, we all have an obligation and a responsibility to do good in this world.